peluz/principled-personas/README.md

 ```

 ## Persona generations
 - Generations from all personas for all models and prompting strategies is available in the "results" folder.
-Due to size limits from anonymous github, we do not include generations for MMLU-Pro and MATH.
-These will be included in the non-anonymous version.

 ## Reproducing the experiments